SAP EWM Proper Guide for Optimizing Your Warehouse and Supply Chain

-Modern production and marketing trends have pushed the warehousing function to expand its boundaries in terms of volumes processed and the multitude of activities performed.
+Modern production and marketing trends have pushed the warehousing function to expand its boundaries regarding volumes processed and the activities performed.

 Why SAP EWM?

-Maintaining the same flow of supply chain 24*7 and handling its operational complexities are some of the prominent reasons why companies choose SAP EWM.
-There are scores of reasons involved with supply chain logistics and warehouse management, which compel companies to opt for SAP EWM.
-Some reasons are that a company wants to manage its inventory in a decentralized environment which can seamlessly connect with other functions of ERP for order (inbound/outbound) processing and data sharing; an organization wants to track the exact location of its inventory throughout the supply chain; and more.
+Maintaining the same supply chain flow 24*7 and handling its operational complexities are some of the prominent reasons companies choose SAP EWM.
+There are scores of reasons involved with supply chain logistics and warehouse management that compel companies to opt for SAP EWM.
+Some reasons are that a company wants to manage its inventory in a decentralized environment that can seamlessly connect with other functions of ERP for order (inbound/outbound) processing and data sharing; an organization wants to track the exact location of its inventory throughout the supply chain; and more.

-But the most prominent reason for electing SAP EWM is its tight integration with other ERP applications of SAP like SAP MM, SD, PP, QM, and TM, etc. Non-ERP products like SAP CRM, SAP GTS, and more.
+However, the most prominent reason for electing SAP EWM is its tight integration with other ERP applications of SAP like SAP MM, SD, PP, QM, TM, etc. Non-ERP products like SAP CRM, SAP GTS, and more.

 SAP has developed a robust, revamped, and advanced warehouse management system to cater to the needs of present-day warehousing.
-It has added lots of functional support for value-added services, cross-docking, physical inventory, transportation unit management, labor management, and more.
+It has added much functional support for value-added services, cross-docking, physical inventory, transportation unit management, labor management, and more.

 From the warehousing point of view, the yard is located immediately outside the warehouse complex.
-This place is used as a buffer zone to park the vehicles/transportation units before being docked to the warehouse doors for loading and unloading activities.
+This is a buffer zone to park the vehicles/transportation units before being docked to the warehouse doors for loading and unloading activities.

-Yard management is a part of shipping and receiving products that helps track and manage transportation units.
+Yard management is a part of shipping and receiving products that help track and manage transportation units.

-The advantages of yard management include the 360-degree visibility of inventory, its exact location in the supply chain, optimization of inbound and outbound delivery processing at the transportation unit level, and a lot more.
+The advantages of yard management include the 360-degree visibility of inventory, its exact location in the supply chain, optimization of inbound and outbound delivery processing at the transportation unit level, and much more.

 Work Center to Execute the Processing Tasks

 A work center is a physical unit of the warehouse that acts as an interim storage type during the inbound and outbound workflows.
-At this stage, various processing activities are performed, like deconsolidation, packing, quality inspection, and value-added services.
+Various processing activities are performed at this stage, like deconsolidation, packing, quality inspection, and value-added services.

 According to the transactional needs, various functions can be included and excluded in the layout of the Work Center, like HU creation, Repack HU, Change HU, Deconsolidate, Quality Inspection, and VAS.